Castle Vale: Commercial and employment schemes

 Another shopping area identified as needing significant redevelopment was Reed Square in the centre of the estate.
 Associated Architects and Gillespies were appointed as master planners and an outline planning application was approved in August 2002.
 Associated Architects were appointed for the design of buildings on the site including an educational complex named C3, a West Midlands Police sector base, and a new retail and office block.
 Planning consent for these were obtained in 2003 and 2004.
-The first phase of the scheme regarded implementation of infrastructural improvements for the area, such as the construction of Castle Vale High Street and a public square around St. Cuthberts Church.
+The first phase of the scheme regarded implementation of infrastructural improvements for the area, such as the construction of Castle Vale High Street and a public square around St. Cuthbert's Church.
 Bluestone plc were appointed as contractors for this phase following a competitive tender process.
 This phase was completed in November 2004, along with the retail and office units.
 The police sector base was completed in October 2004.
 The estimated total cost of the scheme is £26 million, with funding coming from the European Regional Development Fund, the Learning and Skills Council, Birmingham City Council, the Home Office and Castle Vale Community Housing Association.

 Further employment opportunities for the estate were provided through the construction of Enterprise Park in the east of the estate, on the site of the last remaining hangars for the airfield at Park Lane.
 Completed in April 2000 to a design by David Rowbotham Ltd., the business park provided 44 small to medium business units on a 3.64 acre site.
 Construction commenced in February 1999 with Galliford Midlands appointed as the contractor.
 The project cost £3.364 million, with funding coming from Advantage West Midlands, Castle Vale HAT, Ashtenne plc and the European Regional Development Fund.
 The park was completed ahead of schedule and officially opened by Alex Stephenson, chairman of Advantage West Midlands, in June 2000.
 Following its completion, approximately 200 jobs have been created.